Data-Protection-Control/ADPC/README.md

 - ADPC WordPress Plugin: https://github.com/Data-Protection-Control/ADPC-Wordpress — a WordPress implementation that publishes consent requests, exposes the ADPC discovery header, logs incoming ADPC headers, and bridges ADPC signals to existing consent-management workflows.
 - ADPC website: https://www.dataprotectioncontrol.org — background, explanation, and links to specification resources and sample implementations.
+- Other implementations can be found: https://github.com/Data-Protection-Control

-Additional implementations for IoT, mixed reality, children’s services, and AI systems will be added to this list soon.
+- Additional implementations for IoT, mixed reality, children’s services, and AI systems will be added to this list soon.

 ## More information